Driving in India: Driving licence

 Driving licences may be obtained by any citizen of age 18 or above, subject to certain conditions.
 Initially, a provisional licence is issued, which restricts the holder to driving whilst accompanied by a driver who has held a full licence in the category of vehicle they are supervising the learner driver.
 The provisional licence may be exchanged for a full licence after the holder has passed the driving test.
 On reaching the age of 50, drivers may apply to have their licences renewed with a medical/fitness certificate.
 Many foreign driving licences permit one to drive in India for a period of one year.

 Enforcement

-Some of the rules of the road should be enforced by the police.
-Motorists convicted of certain traffic, and certain non-traffic offences may have 'points' added to their licences: some traffic violations, typically warrant three points, and motorists with twelve points face a temporary driving suspension.
+Enforcement of traffic rules in India is primarily through monetary penalties ("challans") for specific offences, with the Motor Vehicles (Amendment) Act, 2019 significantly increasing fines for violations such as driving without a licence, drunk driving, not wearing a helmet or seat belt, and overspeeding.
+Many states now use an electronic challan (e-challan) system and automated cameras to record violations; in cities such as Bengaluru, an Intelligent Traffic Management System (ITMS) with AI-enabled automatic number plate recognition (ANPR) cameras is used to issue fines for offences like helmet non-compliance, red-light jumping and overspeeding.
+A national penalty-points framework to link repeated violations to licence suspension (for example, suspension after accumulating 12 points within three years) has been proposed, but implementation varies across states and is still evolving.